Can Dogs Eat Blackberries?

 Be mindful of how much fruit you are giving your dog to eat.
 Blackberries are a treat for your dog, not a cornerstone of their entire diet.
 Monitor your dog when they are eating blackberries.
 These berries are tiny and round.
 Therefore, your dog could accidentally choke on a blackberry — especially if your pet is on the smaller side.

 Feed your dog fresh or frozen blackberries, so you may want to mix it up a bit and see which they prefer.
-Be sure that you are thoroughly washing your pet’s blackberries before you give them the fruit.
+Be sure that you are thoroughly washing your pet’s berries before you give them the fruit.

 While incorporating fruit into your furry friend’s diet is fun, make sure that the total amount of treats you are giving your pet is not more than 10 percent of their entire diet.
 Be sure that you remove any pits or seeds and cut up the larger fruits for your pet so that they are digestible and do not pose a choking hazard.